9 Safety Hazards to Watch Out for Around the House

 5. Cuts

-This one seems like a no-brainer, but unfortunately, there are a number of common items with sharp edges used inside and outside your home.
+This one seems like a no-brainer, but unfortunately, there are several common items with sharp edges used inside and outside your home.
 Everything from an open can to a garden hoe can present danger.

 Ways to minimize risks:

 - Close the Trash: Use locking garbage can to protect small fingers and pets from finding sharp edges on opened cans and lids.
-The Sterilite Locking StepOn Wastebasket is an attractive solution that adds an extra layer of safety to your kitchen.
+The Sterilite Locking StepOn Wastebasket is an attractive solution that adds extra safety to your kitchen.

 - Store Kitchen Supplies: Knives, graters, and peelers are common items that can lead to nasty cuts.
-Properly store all sharp kitchen tools and lock them up if you have small children in the home.
+Properly store all sharp kitchen tools and lock them up if you have small children.

 - Put Away Yard Tools: Lawn tools, including rakes, saws, and lawn mowers, can cause harm if not used and stored properly.
 Stay alert when using power tools, and never rush while mowing the lawn or using the weed whacker.
 Never leave tools around; keep them locked in a shed or garage where kids can’t access them.

-- Lock the Bathroom: If you use a razor, keep it on a high shelf or locked in a cabinet.
-Store extra blades in drawers with safety guards and keep other grooming tools like cuticle scissors safely stowed.
+- Lock the Bathroom: If you use a razor, keep it on a high shelf or in a cabinet.
+Store extra blades in drawers with safety guards and safely store other grooming tools like cuticle scissors.
 Child safety locks are easy to install and keep little fingers away from dangerous implements.

 - Point Knives and Forks Down: Keep little ones safe from sharp points by pointing knives and forks downward in the utensil basket of the dishwasher.
 Place the basket away from the front of the dishwasher to make sharp objects even less accessible.